OISF/suricata/doc/userguide/rules/enip-keyword.rst

 It uses a 32-bit unsigned integer as value.

 enip.status uses an :ref:`unsigned 32-bits integer <rules-integer-keywords>`.
+It can also be specified by text from the enumeration.

 Examples::

   enip.status:100;
   enip.status:>106;
+  enip.status:invalid_cmd;

 enip.protocol_version
 ---------------------